nmharmon8/strike-api/README.md

 Rust interface to Strike's excellent Lightning Network API.
 Easily add lightning tipping or payments to any application.

+If you don't have an API key, apply for one [Strike](https://developer.strike.me/).
+In your application use an email with an existing strike account for quick approval.

 ## Tipping Example

 Using Strikes API to tip someone, or even yourself, is very easy.